krillo/test/README.md

 ## Name and port

-Some files need to be edited to match your project name and the agreed port for your app.
+Some config files need to be edited to match your project name and the agreed upon port for your app.
 Change `boilerplate` and `3301`

 - `package.json`